jentery/506v3/index.md

 The same goes for moments in the schedule when I write, "Optional: check out (games mentioned in the assigned reading)."
 If you cannot or do not wish to check them out (e.g., Google them, watch them, or play them), then no worries.
 I mention them only for the sake of tracking our primary sources as we go.
 For that reason, I might occasionally show clips of those games and fictions during seminar.

 Importantly, material in this seminar frequently engages or reflects issues such as racism, sexism, colonialism, cisheteropatriarchy, white supremacy, ableism, homophobia, transphobia, hegemony, death, violence, toxic masculinity, fatphobia, xenophobia, mental health, anxiety, and lived experiences of harassment and oppression.
-We might also find many games and interactive fictions to be at times problematic.
+We might also find many games and interactive fictions to be problematic at times.
 I will thus conclude each seminar meeting with a brief overview of where content warnings might apply to the following week's assigned materials, and during seminar I will never call individually on you to share your experiences of such issues or to somehow represent other people with similar experiences.
 If you find that I am approaching any of these issues inadequately or ignorantly, then please don't hesitate to tell me or correct me, and I will learn from my mistakes.
 If you'd rather not speak with me directly about or during such moments, then I recommend sharing your concerns or corrections with Stephen Ross, who is currently the graduate adviser in English.

 Finally, a thing to know about me before we proceed: *I'm a planner, I always over-plan, and I’ll opt for care in every instance.* If the workload becomes too much, or the seminar starts to struggle with scope creep, then we’ll cut material.
 I’ve planned for the maximum in advance, under the assumption that we won't get to everything.
 And that's totally fine.